Australian sports begin feeling effects of the coronavirus - WHIZ News

-BRISBANE, Australia (AP) — Australian sports fans didn’t really need a reminder about the coronavirus, but they got one anyway Friday when several major sports Down Under were affected by concerns over the pandemic.
+BRISBANE, Australia (AP) — Australian sports fans didn’t really need a reminder about the coronavirus, but they got one anyway Friday when a number of major events Down Under were affected by concerns over the pandemic.
 And more are likely to follow.

 As the Australian Formula One Grand Prix was being called off in Melbourne, Cricket Australia announced that three one-day international matches between Australia and New Zealand would be played in empty stadiums.
 The first of the three began Friday afternoon at the 48,000-seat Sydney Cricket Ground, where television announcers spoke of the “eerie” silence in the stadium devoid of fans.